 US stocks have closed lower after the latest jobs report gave investors few clues about the Federal Reserve’s next move on interest rates.

-The report showed the US unemployment rate fell to a seven-year low in August, but also that employers added fewer jobs than forecast.
+The government reported that the unemployment rate fell to a seven-year low in August, but also that employers added fewer jobs than forecast.

-Bond prices edged up after the jobs report, pushing the yield on the benchmark 10-year Treasury note down to 2.13% from 2.16% on Thursday.
+Bond prices rose while the yield on the 10-year Treasury note fell to 2.13%.